Vaccines represent significant breakthroughs in medical research and disease prevention.

 - Be honest.
 Tell children their vaccines may be uncomfortable or bothersome for a second or two, and have them practice slowly counting to two seconds so they get a sense of how long that really is.
 Tell them what to expect at their appointment, and explain why the procedure is necessary and how it will help keep them healthy.

-- Use neutral language: Request that the health care providers let your child know what will happen and when, using neutral language such as “we’re ready to start,” advises Marni Nagel, a pediatric psychologist.
+- Use neutral language: Request that the health care providers let your child know what will happen and when, using neutral language such as “We’re ready to start,” advises Marni Nagel, a CHOC pediatric psychologist.

 - Encourage them to ask questions.
 Remind them that they can ask any questions they want to of their doctor or nurse.